turingschool-examples/presidents-assholes-api/README.md

 ##### Iteration 1:

 Once you've populated your redux store with your data you are going to want to display the data as a card.
 While we wait for our data to arrive please provide a loading message for the front-end.
+If there is an error fetching the data, please let the user know.

 Things to display:
 `number, president, birth_year, death_year, took_office, left_office, party`